 I wonder, sometimes, whether men and women in fact are capable of learning from history --- whether we progress from one stage to the next in an upward course or whether we just ride the cycles of boom and bust, war and peace, ascent and decline.

-Given the predictability of human nature, one can only wonder.
+Given the predictability of our imperfect human nature, one can only wonder.